joagre/ratatoskr/README.md

 halt              ; Halts the stack machine execution.
 ```

-The not so standard instruction are for now:
+The not so standard instructions are for now:

 ```
 mcall             ; Works as call but label and arity etc are expected